ItsAlexH/MRI-MCI-DATA/README.txt

 All Figures are made in the following notebooks, with corresponding figures denoted per notebook.
 Resistive shooting data is stored in Shooting-AlfvenSweep-Scaled-Data, specific NIMROD contours are in Contour-Data, and parameter scaling (kz, vorticity, etc) are stored in Scaling.

-All data is attached in a ZIP format.
+All data is attached in a ZIP format at https://drive.google.com/file/d/1u0cFRrZPN2LYz-pZfE03plbmejLI8kXV/view?usp=sharing

 Aspect-Ratio-Config.ipynb
 - Figure 1